Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Structural stability of the niAIC - Nonlinear case

-and the associated transfer function is Clearly, we have that $H_n(s,r)$ is stable and has stable zeros, $H(0,r)>0$, $-\gamma-u^*<0$ for all $r>r_{\mn}$.
-Therefore, we just need to show the existence of a $P>0$ such that
+and the associated transfer function is From the Routh-Hurwitz criterion, the transfer function $H_n(s,r)$ is stable, has stable zeros and verifies $H(0,r)>0$.
+Therefore, we just need to show the existence of a $P(r)\succ0$ such that